News | Sign Up | A LEVER FOR SCALE

 Early Childhood Policy Advocacy Organizations Include:

-Early Childhood Policy Advocacy Multi-State Initiatives Include:6
+Early Childhood Policy Advocacy Multi-State Initiatives Include:8

 A Virginia coalition of advocates is working with Child Care NEXT funding on a sustained effort to pursue bold transformation for the state’s child-care ecosystem.

-2024 Policy Progress:
+2025 Policy Progress:

-Highlights from the state’s early childhood policy advocacy community include:7
+Highlights from the state’s early childhood policy advocacy community include:9

 Ongoing Grantee Areas of Advocacy:

 Our key allies in Virginia are the Virginia Early Childhood Foundation (VECF) and Voices for Virginia’s Children.
-VECF is the non-partisan steward of Virginia’s promise for early childhood success, working in tandem with diverse stakeholders to ensure equitable opportunities for all families with young children to thrive.
+VECF is the non-partisan steward of VA’s promise for early childhood success, working in tandem with stakeholders to ensure opportunities for all families with young children to thrive.
 Voices for Virginia’s Children is the commonwealth’s only independent, multi-issue child policy and advocacy organization and is the KIDS COUNT data center for Virginia.
 Using this data and independent policy research, they determine unmet needs and threats to child well-being, recommend sound policy solutions, provide objective input to policymakers, and educate and mobilize leaders and concerned citizens to support policy initiatives.

 The Alliance’s lead grantees in Virginia are working to advance early childhood policies in several areas that align with the Alliance’s birth-through-eight policy framework